All Systems Go for Indonesia’s Moto-taxi Startup Go Jek in India

 At this stage only the moto-taxis will be trialled, though in Indonesia many services fall under the Go Jek umbrella, everything from normal taxis (Go Car) and food delivery vehicles (Go Food) to massages and the delivery of prescription medicine.
 Many of these verticals (18 and counting) came after a frenzied 36 months and the app can now boast over 70 million downloads.
 It will also be interesting to see if they can then muscle in on the customer base that uses Ola or Uber moto taxis that are currently in service in Delhi and 10 other cities in India.

-Go-Jek is Indonesia’s first unicorn and has seen its fortunes increase since its early days in 2010 when it was founded by Nadiem Makarim.Newly anointed CTO Niranjan Paranjape said in press release of his role in a market like India that “One of my key objectives is to shape the lean engineering mindset we’ve cultivated over the years.
+Go-Jek is Indonesia’s first unicorn and has seen its fortunes increase since its early days in 2010 when it was founded by Nadiem Makarim.Newly anointed CTO Niranjan Paranjape said in a press release of his role in a market like India that “One of my key objectives is to shape the lean engineering mindset we’ve cultivated over the years.
 For example, we have a 12 engineers handling 1 million registered drivers, which is testimonial to [a] degree of efficiency in our technology.
 Automation is at the centre of what we do and maintaining this culture while we scale is important for a company as large as GO-JEK.”

 Arjun Harindranath